Procurement, Purchasing and Sourcing— What’s the Difference?

 by Salim Khalife – Founder, President and CEO

 Terms like procurement, purchasing, and sourcing are often used interchangeably.
 Purchase orders and requisition documents are another set of similarly confused terms.
 And furthermore, there are even compound versions like purchase requisitions and procurement orders.
 While the terminology is all related, each has a distinct meaning, and a working understanding of the distinctions helps us gain a better understanding of the overarching procurement cycle.
+So here we’ll take a closer look at procurement, purchasing and sourcing to answer the question, “What’s the difference?”
 We’ve also dropped in a quick set of reference statistics about each term to help illustrate its importance to the organization.

 What is Procurement?